Transformer Interpretability Beyond Attention Visualization

 \section{Details of the various Baselines}

 \paragraph{\textbf{GradCAM}}As mentioned in Sec.~4, we consider the last attention layer (closest to the output) - namely $\mathbf{A}^{(1)}$.
 This results in a feature-map of size $h \times s \times s$.
 Following the process described in Sec.~3.4, we take only the \texttt{[CLS]} token's row (without the \texttt{[CLS]} token's column), and reshape to the patches grid size $h_p \times w_p$.
 This results in a feature-map similar to the 2D feature-map used for GradCAM, where the number of channels, in this case, is $h$, and the height and width are $h_p$ and $w_p$.
-The reason we use the last attention layer is because of the sparse gradients of the BERT's output, as described in Sec.~4.
+The reason we use the last attention layer is because of the sparse gradients issue described in Sec.~4.

-\paragraph{\textbf{raw-attention}} The raw-attention methods visualize the last attention layer (closest to the output) - namely $\mathbf{A}^{(1)}$.
+\paragraph{\textbf{raw-attention}} The raw-attention method visualizes the last attention layer (closest to the output) - namely $\mathbf{A}^{(1)}$.
 It follows the process described in Sec.~3.4 to extract the final output.

-\paragraph{\textbf{LRP}} In this method we propagate relevance up to the input image, following the propagation rules of LRP (not our modified rules and normalizations).
+\paragraph{\textbf{LRP}} In this method, we propagate relevance up to the input image, following the propagation rules of LRP (not our modified rules and normalizations).

-\paragraph{\textbf{partial-LRP}} Following~[40], we visualize an intermediate relevance map, more specifically, we visualize the last attention-map's relevance, namely $R^{(n_1)}$, following LRP propagation rules.

-\paragraph{\textbf{partial-LRP}} Following~[40], we visualize an intermediate relevance map, more specifically, we visualize the last attention-map's relevance, namely $R^{(n_1)}$, following LRP propagation rules.
+\paragraph{\textbf{partial-LRP}} Following~[42], we visualize an intermediate relevance map, more specifically, we visualize the last attention-map's relevance, namely $R^{(n_1)}$, using LRP propagation rules.

-\paragraph{\textbf{rollout}} We follow Eq.~18.
+\paragraph{\textbf{rollout}} We follow Eq.~16.